 Weekly average: (80×4 + 180×2 + 120) ÷ 7 = 120 portions/day

-Use this average for your minimum pricing.
+Use this average for minimum pricing calculations.

-Verification: does your calculation check out?
+Verification: does your calculation work?

-Test your calculation with these checks:
+Test calculations with these reality checks:

 How do you calculate the minimum selling price? (step by step)